 Ready to get out there and explore the natural beauty of the East Coast?
 One of the best ways to do that is by car with an East Coast road trip.
 In comparison to the spectacular and exciting adventures of the West Coast, the East Coast can sometimes be overlooked.
-However, it’s got impressive mountain ranges, thousands of miles of trails, and beautiful wildlife, like herds of wild ponies, that aren’t worth missing out.
+However, it’s got impressive mountain ranges, thousands of miles of trails, and beautiful wildlife – like herds of wild ponies – that aren’t worth missing out on.

 From Ithaca, head northwest to the Finger Lakes National Forest.
 These are public lands that offer hundreds of miles worth of hiking and camping with gorgeous panoramic views and pastoral farms.
-There aren’t any permits or passes needed, but for just $10 a night you can snag one of the nine campsites at the Blueberry Patch Campground.
+There aren’t any permits or passes needed, but for just $15 a night (as of October 2021) you can snag one of the nine campsites at the Blueberry Patch Campground.
 The campsites have short trails that connect to the long and winding Interloken Trail which runs through farmland, rolling hills, and the stunning National Forest.
 Spend a day or two exploring the area and enjoying this spacious campsite.

-After a day or two in the Finger Lake National Forest travel 15 minutes west to Watkins Glen State Park.
+After a day or two in the Finger Lakes National Forest travel 15 minutes west to Watkins Glen State Park.
 The area is well-known for the gorges and waterfalls, and Watkins Glen does not disappoint.
-Explore its 19 waterfalls, caverns, 200-foot cliffs and hike up 832 stone steps to the top.
-As a bonus, leashed dogs are allowed, so you don’t have to leave your pup in the car.
+Explore its 19 waterfalls, caverns, 200-foot cliffs, and hike up 832 stone steps to the top.
+As a bonus, leashed dogs are allowed (except on the Gorge Trail), so you don’t have to leave your pup in the car.

 For your final destination on the road trip, visit Seneca Lake, the largest of the glacial Finger Lakes.
 From fishing to kayaks and canoes to an afternoon of swimming, you really can’t go wrong with any spot along this beautiful body of water.
 Good news for wine-lovers, the Finger Lakes region is also known as the wine country of New York with over 100 wineries and vineyards in the area.
 So, swing by one to sample a few sips!

 Go south to enter Chincoteague, which is over the state line in Virginia and has a bustling town center, shops, restaurants, plus campgrounds and other places to stay.
 Pitch a tent at the Pine Grove Campground, which is a no-frills campground not far from the beach and right near a waterfowl sanctuary.
-It’s open from April to December and accommodates RVs, tents, and campers with fire pits, picnic tables and electric, water and sewer hookups.
-There’s also a camp store on site that sells food and firewood, plus any other basic amenities in case you forgot something.
+It’s open from April to December and accommodates tent campers with fire pits, picnic tables and RVs have the option for electric, water, and sewer hookups.
+There’s also a camp store on-site that sells food and firewood, plus any other basic amenities in case you forgot something.

 Call to reserve a campsite and get pricing information.
-At Chincoteague, you can spend a day at the beach or rent kayaks and get out on the water to spot some dolphins.
+At Chincoteague, you can spend a day at the beach or rent kayaks and get out on the water to spot some dolphins (click here to read our beginners kayaking guide).
 The island is also famous for its crabs, oysters, clams, and fishing, so you can grab some gear and head out to one of the piers to catch dinner before you head out of town.

 Maine & Acadia National Park Road Trip

 The 47,000 acres of land in Acadia National Park is a great place to spend the last few days of your trip.
 Full of woodland, rocky beaches, and granite peaks carved out by glaciers, the park is mainly located on Mount Desert Island.
-You can stay on one of the 3 main campgrounds in Acadia, Blackwoods, Seawall and Schoodic Woods which are open from May to September, except Blackwoods which is open year-round.
-Before you go, make sure you have already made reservations online as to secure your spot.
+You can stay on one of the 3 main campgrounds in Acadia, Blackwoods, Seawall, or Schoodic Woods which are open from May to September (except Blackwoods which is open year-round).
+Before you go, make sure you have already made reservations online to secure your spot.

 North Carolina Road Trip

-Start this East Coast road trip at the north entrance of the Blue Ridge Parkway in Afton, Virginia and drive and hour south along the truck-free road for about 61 miles until you come upon The Natural Bridge Park.
-This astonishing, rocky formation is a popular destination point because of it’s massive size.
+Start this East Coast road trip at the north entrance of the Blue Ridge Parkway in Afton, Virginia, and drive an hour south along the truck-free road for about 61 miles until you come upon The Natural Bridge Park.
+This astonishing, rocky formation is a popular destination point because of its massive size.
 The naturally occurring arch is twenty stories high and offers easy access to the Cedar Creek Trail, which visitors can walk alongside while they visit.

 Florida Road Trip

 Begin your road trip at Sanibel Island, one of Florida’s less crowded island getaways.
-It’s located on the east coast and has a handful of small, secluded beaches and wildlife refuges like, J.N.
+It’s located on the east coast and has a handful of small, secluded beaches and wildlife refuges like J.N.
 Darling Wildlife Refuge that has a diverse ecosystem including endangered manatees.
-Spend a whole day here or stay the night at one of the local hotels or find an Airbnb (save $40 off your first Airbnb stay here).
+Spend a whole day here or stay the night at one of the local hotels or find an Airbnb.

 Don’t miss out on the Florida Keys while you are down south.
 Give yourself at least a day to check out all of the islands and drive from Key Largo down to Key West all the way out at the end.
 Stop by the local eateries, pubs, and breweries along the way and enjoy the miles of ocean views all the way out and back in again.